ghuckins/getstarted/README.md

 ## Python Lesson 2: Virtual Environments :disguised_face:

 Virtual environments are like workshops.
-A blacksmith shop is quite different than one a cabinet maker uses.
+A blacksmith shop is quite different than of a furniture maker.
 The two disciplines have specialized tools for specialized uses.
 Critically for this metaphor, their raw materials, tools, and equipment might not mix.
-For example, having sawdust all over the floor will be pretty dangerous when sparks are flying.
+For example, having sawdust and dry wood scattered about would be pretty dangerous when sparks are flying.

 With python there is a potential for some pieces of software to conflict like this.
-Using virtual environments puts you in control; your workshop only has what you need and can prevent conflicts.
+Using virtual environments puts you in control; your workshop only has what you need for a particular project and this will help prevent conflicts.

 Under the hood, when you **activate** your virtual environment the commands and paths that define it are placed at the top of your PATH until you **deactivate**.
-Run `echo $PATH` after you've activated the environment and you will see for yourself.
+Run `echo $PATH` before (and then, after) you've activated the environment and you will see for yourself.

 #### Making A Virtual Environment